Frequently Asked Questions

 This depends on your volunteer Track.
 In our Junior Track we are only able to give one shift per volunteer.
 In our College and Adult Tracks we ask that you begin with one shift per week and if you are consistent with your attendance and still interested in volunteering more hours, you may discuss adding more hours with our staff.

-All new volunteers will be informed about our medical clearance process during the interview.
-You will be asked to provide documentation of completed MMR vaccinations, varicella vaccinations or history of chicken pox, a flu vaccine during the flu (winter) season, and have a Tuberculosis skin test within the last 12 months.
+All new volunteers will be informed about our medical clearance process.
+You will be asked to provide documentation including your COVID-19 vaccination card (all volunteers must be fully vaccinated), MMR vaccinations, varicella vaccinations or history of chicken pox, a flu vaccine during the flu (winter) season, and have a TB screening within 2 months.
+If Occupational Health determines you will need any additional vaccinations or blood work to be compliant with hospital policies, the Volunteer Department will help coordinate this through the hospital.

 Yes, Lowell General Hospital requires all staff and volunteers to have a flu vaccine during flu season.